opensource-latinamerica/openinframx/content/events/kcd-mexico2025/index.md

 ## A Day of Learning and Connection

-The event was a vibrant platform where the community exchanged ideas, tools, and best practices that are shaping the present and future of infrastructure as code.
-With a focus on technical and collaborative approaches, the day was filled with opportunities for learning, connecting, and building together.
+The event provided a vibrant platform where the community exchanged ideas, tools, and best practices that shapes the future of infrastructure as code.
+With a depth focus on technical content and collaborative environment, the day was packed with opportunities for learning, connecting, and building together.

 ## A Global Agenda